OpenSource-Communities/pizza-verse/pizza-recipes.md

 - [Zanzibar Pizza](#zanzibar-pizza)
 - [Sisig Pizza](#sisig-pizza)

+## Desi Pizza
+A spicy Indian twist on the classic pizza, Desi Pizza bursts with bold flavors.
+Topped with masala sauce, paneer or chicken tikka, crunchy veggies, melty cheese, and a dash of chaat masala — it’s a delicious fusion of street food and comfort in every bite.

 ### Margherita Pizza

 A timeless classic, Margherita pizza showcases simple and fresh ingredients.
 The combination of tomato sauce, mozzarella cheese, and fresh basil leaves is a dependable go-to.

 ### Pepperoni Pizza